 A vector allows you to store a variable number of values next to each other.

 A string is a collection of characters.
-We’ve mentioned the String type previously, but in this chapter we’ll talk about it in depth.
+We’ve mentioned the String type previously, but in this chapter, we’ll talk about it in depth.

 A hash map allows you to associate a value with a specific key.
 It’s a particular implementation of the more general data structure called a map.